fear018/node.js-uploader/README.md

 #### Client

-The client folder you can open in default browser (for example).
+The client folder you can open via default browser (for example).

 #### Server